Skip to main content

 RUN rm -rf /var/lib/php/sessions && ln -s /run/php/sessions /var/lib/php/sessions

-Don't forget to create this directory and it's ownership in the start.sh:
+Create this directory and set its ownership in start.sh:

 mkdir -p /run/php/sessions